What is the course about?

 An exploration of some recent works of fiction in contemporary American literature, considering the authors and their writing within their social and cultural context.

 Patricia Sweeney is Programme Coordinator for Literature and Film at City Lit, with specialist teaching interests in modern and contemporary literature, drama and film adaptation.
 In addition to her work at City Lit, Patricia has taught literature courses for the Open University and Literature, Drama and Film courses for Birkbeck, University of London.

 We will consider the social and cultural concerns that are producing a vibrant fictional landscape as well as exploring narrative structure, character and language in the selected texts.

-We will be reading and exploring two books by authors who have made an impact on the American literary scene:
+We will be reading and exploring three novels by authors who have made an impact on the current American literary scene:

 'It is a story of love, loss and loyalty, the resilience of the human spirit painted on a big political canvas that shines a light on today's America… the prose is luminous, striking and utterly moving.'

 (Prof. Kate Williams, Chair of Judges, The Women's Prize for Fiction)

 'On Earth We're Briefly Gorgeous' by Ocean Vuong (Winner of the T.S.
 Eliot Prize for poetry, Vuong's writings have been published in the Atlantic, Harper's, the Nation, New Republic and the New Yorker.)